rz4/Twitter-Presidential-Race-Sentiment-Clustering/README.md

 - [GraphTwitterData.R](src/GraphTwitterData.R) - Used to export PNG graphs of processed and clustered data

 The [/doc/](doc) folder contains an R [Notebook](doc/Notebook.Rmd) used for analyzing data and results.
-It also contains [/figures/](doc/figures) of all processed and clustered data.
+It also contains [/figures/](doc/figures) folder which includes graphs of all processed and clustered data.

-The [/data/](data) folder contains preprocessed and processed Twitter data while the final clustered data can be found in the [results](/results/) folder.
+The [/data/](data) folder contains pre-processed and processed Twitter data while the final clustered data can be found in the [results](/results/) folder.

 Cluster sizes and centroid coordinates can be found in